sndtkrh/qcirs/README.md

 (0,0)
 This function is constant.

-The probability of results of measurement is [ 0 0 1 0 ]
+Result of applying D-J algorithm to a balanced function:
-Result of appling Deutsch-Jozsa algorithm to a balanced function:
+The probability of results of measurement is [ 0 0 1 0 ].
 (0,0)
 (0,0)
 (-0.707107,0)